noujan/options/README.md

 in Phase one we focus on one week options.
 Looking into short term options.

 ## TODO List
-- [ ] Deploy some algorithms to determine evaluate options and grade them.
+- [x] Deploy some algorithms to determine evaluate options and grade them.
+- [ ] What are greeks, include them in the analysis and evaluation.